The History, Evolution & Meaning of the Chypre Perfume and a Review of the Best Chypre Fragrances.

 Chypre has an earthy, warm aroma.

 One might describe it as reminiscent of a walk in the woods, thanks to its hints of bergamot and wood.
 While most Chypre fragrances can be identified by their mossy, woody undertones, there are several other base characteristics which many Chypre scents can be categorised under, including: Leather, Floral, Fruity, Green, Woody, and Fresh-citric.
-Chypre fragrances can be described as sophisticated, sensual and mysterious.
+Chypre perfumes can be described as sophisticated, sensual and mysterious.
 They offer a unique combination of accords which contrast both warm and cool elements.
 While classical Chypres tend to be quite rich and dark in nature, more modern versions incorporating moss aromas and ambers, take the fragrance to new heights of complexity.
-Elements of flowers and woodiness such as patchouli and labdanum (which has a sweet honey like note) are often incorporated into many Chypre fragrances.
+Elements of flowers and woodiness such as patchouli and labdanum (which has a sweet honey like note) are often incorporated into many Chypre perfumes.

 The wide range of possible ingredients makes this perfume family hugely inclusive of many ingredients, whilst simultaneously managing to maintain its own unique nature.
 While the various combinations of elements in each Chypre perfume may vary greatly, you can almost be sure to find base elements of bergamot (a citrus fruit that grows around the Mediterranean), oakmoss (a tree lichen that grows in the Balkans) and labdanum( a resinoid from a plant that grows in the Mediterranean basin) common to most, if not all Chypre scents.
 The bergamot provides the citrus scent, while the labdanum and oakmoss provide the earthy contrast.
 Oakmoss being the strongest base element, I what gives that mysterious, long-lasting heaviness.
 The perfumer can then add top notes as they please, based on a wide range of other elements of their choosing to add charisma to the scent.
 Chypre scents tend to be more ambiguous and elusory than oriental or floral scent.
 They can be quite fascinating and irresistible.

 Chypre fragrances were traditionally referred to as Autumn/Fall scents, due to their link with natural forest elements.
-Although they may incorporate a greatly contrasting mix of ingredients, one of the truly extraordinary things about Chypre fragrances is their ability to not allow any one ingredient to overpower another.
+Although they may incorporate a greatly contrasting mix of ingredients, one of the truly extraordinary things about Chypre perfumes is their ability to not allow any one ingredient to overpower another.
 Almost always, the different notes end up blending together in a way that results in a smooth mix of elements.
 The versatility of Chypre fragrances is quite possibly one of its best qualities.

 For example, Pairfum London’s Scarlet Rhubarb & Oakmoss Eau de Parfum, combines a rich oakmoss and sensuous musk base with a bold, floral blend of rhubarb, sun-dried fruits and strawberries.
 The Mandarin Blossom & Sandalwood Eau de Parfum combines a base of sandalwood, patchouli, amber and musk, with floral top notes of mandarin, April blossom and white hyacinth.